Topics

 const { entry, isPreview } = await getEmDashEntry("posts", slug, { preview });

-Now you can view your draft articles from the "Preview Draft" button in the admin panel.
+With this, you can now view draft articles from the "Preview draft" button in the admin panel.

-This time, I implemented it as a full-stack application as per the basics, but it seems like it could also be used as a "headless CMS" by receiving articles with fetch and building an SSG, so I'd like to try that next time.
+This time I implemented it as a full-stack setup following the standard approach, but it looks like a headless CMS-style workflow is also possible where you fetch articles and build them with SSG, so I'd like to try that approach next.

 Futa

-At Liberogic, our experienced staff proactively drive projects forward, which is why we are highly regarded by our clients.
+At Liberogic, our experienced staff actively drive projects forward, earning high praise from clients.

-Please note that we do not actively engage in SES-style on-site work.
+* Please note that we do not actively pursue on-site SES-style staffing arrangements.

-We support almost all major project management and chat tools, including Slack, Teams, Redmine, Backlog, Asana, Jira, Notion, Google Workspace, Zoom, and Webex.
+You can use virtually all major project management and chat tools, including Slack, Teams, Redmine, Backlog, Asana, Jira, Notion, Google Workspace, Zoom, Webex, and more.